vmware-archive/kube-prod-runtime/docs/components.md

 #### Override for additional rules

-The following example shows how to add a additional monitoring rules.
+The following example shows how to add additional monitoring rules.
 The default configuration shipped with Prometheus brings in two different groups of rules, namely `basic.rules` and `monitoring.rules`, but you can create additional groups if you need to.
 Next we show how to add an additional monitoring rule:

 ```
 $ cat kubeprod-manifest.jsonnet